Telraam/Telraam-RPi/README.md

 # Telraam

 **Telraam is an affordable and yet intricate traffic-monitoring network built around a cluster of low-cost sensors and a central server.
-It is a collaboration between [Transport & Mobility Leuven (TML)](https://www.tmleuven.be/en/), [Mobiel 21](https://www.mobiel21.be/) en [Waanz.in](https://waanz.in/) that is financed by the Smart Mobility Belgium Grant of the Federal Government.**
+It is a collaboration between [Transport & Mobility Leuven (TML)](https://www.tmleuven.be/en/), [Mobiel 21](https://www.mobiel21.be/), and [Waanz.in](https://waanz.in/), that is financed by the Smart Mobility Belgium Grant of the Federal Government.**

 Precisely measured traffic volumes are essential for transport-related studies.
 Within the Telraam-project, we develop an integrated application based on low-cost hardware, a central database and processing server, and a public online platform allowing citizens to contibute to automated real-time traffic counts.